< Back to Home

 With the support of the toy industry, including toy manufacturers, retailers, distributors, and licensors, TIF’s signature program, The Toy Bank, has provided $200 million in toys to 23 million children in need around the globe, thanks to its generous donors.

 - We provide millions of brand new toys for children in need annually

-- We distribute hundreds of thousands of dollars in grant funding to children’s charities annually
+- We distribute grant funding to children’s charities globally

 - We establish partnerships with national organizations to impact special populations of children in need

 Learn more about what we do every day, or see a year’s worth of impact by watching our video, viewing the TIF 2014 Annual Report, 2015 990, or our audited financials.

 The TIF Team

 Meet the team that puts our passion into action!